Detecting the History of Sound-on-Film

 Born in the Montmartre quarter of Paris, Eugene Augustin Lauste (1857–1935) invented several devices early in his life.
 He came to the U.S. in 1886 and was hired as a machinist by Thomas Edison at his new lab in Orange (now West Orange), New Jersey.
 Lauste was among the first hires at the new lab.

 Some studies have reported that Lauste was chief mechanical assistant to Dickson, but that is incorrect, says Spehr.
 “They were close friends, but Lauste’s work on the Kineto project was minimal.
 I went through the surviving work slips and Lauste did machine work, but he was particularly used on various electric and wiring projects, including a new photo building that Dickson had built in 1889.”
-(Spehr found that each Edison employee had one of a weekly work slip which had the hours and the number of the experiment they worked on recorded each day.)
+(Spehr found that each Edison employee had a weekly work slip which recorded the hours and the number of the experiment he worked on each day.)

 Lauste remained with the Edison company until 1892, when he was laid off during a general staff reduction.
 Probably during an extended period of unemployment during the severe depression of 1893-1894, he tried his hand at innovations in other realms.
 For example, he worked on a gasoline engine for motor vehicles which he abandoned because he was told that nobody would stand the noise and smell.

 Dickson has come to be credited as the foremost figure in making movies possible.
 In addition to inventing the Kinetoscope and Kinetograph, propelled by Edison’s ideas, he also worked with George Eastman to improve long-strip photographic film.